boostorg/mysql/README.md

   library in the Boost.Asio ecosystem (like Boost.Beast).
 - It supports Boost.Asio's universal asynchronous model, which means you can go asyncrhonous using callbacks, futures or coroutines (including C++20 coroutines).
-- It is written in modern C++ (C++11) and takes advantage of the latest language features and standard library additions.
+- It is written in C++11 and takes advantage of it.
 - It is header only.

 ## Building